-Just don’t think that you HAVE to head to the gym to “be healthy”, because you don’t.
+Just don’t think you have to head to the gym to “be healthy” because you don’t.

 Here we are talking about activities within your normal day and hobbies you can share with family and friends.

-Human beings have been around for centuries, and yet only in the last 60 or so years have we begun to have these places called gyms where the masses congregate to exercise.
+Human beings have been around for centuries, and yet only in the last 60 years have we had these places called gyms where the masses congregate to exercise.

-Perhaps this is an invention made due to the industrialization and modernization of our society, in which we don’t get nearly enough movement in our daily life.
+Perhaps this is an invention made because of the industrialization and modernization of our society, in which we don’t get nearly enough movement in our daily life.